s0nderlabs/pragma./docs/features/nfts.md

 Or with duration:
 ```
-List my monad-punk #123 for 2 MON for 30 days
+List my skrumpey #123 for 2 MON for 30 days
 ```

 ### What Happens